 - Pain, stiffness or swelling in your joints

 - Heavier than normal or irregular menstrual periods

 - Goiter, or an enlarged thyroid

 As symptoms are non-obvious and can be non-specific, it is important to seek medical advice or consult a doctor as soon as possible if you suspect that you have hypothyroidism.
 It is always best to set our minds at ease and reassure our loved ones as well, when it comes to our health.
-If you’d like to arrange for a health checkup, Homage offers house call doctor services as well, who can assess you in the comfort and convenience in your own home.

 Every individual is different, and your loved one has care needs that are unique.
 Engaging a caregiver for your loved one not only encourages interaction; it also helps build a strong emotional support for your loved one.